 A great business plan template will also provide instructions for each step of your plan and show you what an investor-ready and SBA-approved business plan should look like.

 There are tons of free business plan templates available (including the one you can download right here on this page).
-You can also find business plan templates specific to your industry by searching our sample business plan library.
+You can also find business plan examples specific to your industry by searching our sample business plan library.

 However, be careful—there are lots of people out there who will try and charge you for a template.
 Don’t get tricked into paying for one when there are so many free templates available that will help you get started on your business plan.